Helcaraxan/schemalang-vim/README.md

 ```

 ## Release-notes
+### v0.1.3 - 11 / 03 / 2017
+* Corrected an error where the coloring of the 'option' keyword and subsequent field was incorrect.
+* Corrected an error introduced in v0.1.2 where user-defined types were no longer colored in 'list' and 'map'
+  containers.

+### v0.1.2 - 08 / 03 / 2017
+* More robust pattern matching to prevent false / incorrect coloring of some fields.
+* Now can color commands and events too following the SpatialOS 10.x schema syntax.

 ### v0.1.1 - 12 / 02 / 2017
 * Better recognition of field names with less "false" coloring.
 * Only color user-defined types (CamelCase) in the first part of a component field or in a type, component or enum